Lumines Arise: Burst mechanic

-The “Burst” mechanic in Lumines Arise shown.
+The "Burst" mechanic in Lumines Arise shown.
 A giant expanding square, alongside the countdown on top of the timeline, and the blocks of opposite color on hold are shown.

-A new addition to the gameplay is the new “Burst” mechanic.
-Similar to the Zone mechanic in Tetris Effect, players build up a percentage located on top of the timeline and can be activated by pressing the Burst button once it’s over 50%.
+A new addition to the gameplay is the new "Burst" mechanic.
+Similar to the Zone mechanic in Tetris Effect, players build up a percentage located on top of the timeline and can be activated by pressing the Burst button once it's over 50%.
 When Burst is activated, blocks of the same color of the expanding squares become invincible to being cleared by a number of sweeps shown as a countdown on top of the timeline until the number reaches 0.
-The higher the percentage on top the timeline before Burst is activated, the higher the countdown.
+The higher the percentage on top the timeline before Burst is activated, the higher the countdown number.
 This gives players more time in Burst.

 In Burst, players expand a square of the same color of increasing margins by attaching blocks of the same color around it.
-When blocks of the same color are completely around 2 sides of the square, the square expands.
-Other expanding squares can also be formed, though they can merge with the largest square if it expands.
+When blocks of the same color are completely around 2 sides of the expanding square, the square expands.
+Other expanding squares can also be formed, though if the largest square expands, it will take the blocks required for expansion from others to expand.
 Expanding the largest growing square is the best way of gaining points during Burst.

-Also, blocks of the opposite color that’s adjacent to created squares will be put on hold at the top of the board for the remainder of invincible timeline sweeps.
+Blocks of the opposite color that's adjacent to created colored squares of any color will be put on hold at the top of the board for the remainder of Burst timeline sweeps.
 Some of these blocks can also do so randomly.

 When the countdown on top of the timeline reaches 0, Burst ends and the timeline sweeps through the squares and then the blocks of opposite color on hold will then fall down on the board, awarding lots of points.

 Game modes

 Journey

-Journey is the main single player game mode in Lumines Arise and it features over 35 stages called “skins”.
-Each skin carries a unique theme and song to it and the sound effects flow alongside the music and visuals, creating a sound stage that’s unique for games of it’s genre.
+Journey is the main single player game mode in Lumines Arise and it features over 35 stages called "skins".
+Each skin carries a unique theme and song to it and the sound effects flow alongside the music and visuals, creating a sound stage that's unique for games of its genre.

 Each skin lasts until 70 or 90 squares are cleared.
 Unlike previous games in the series, once a skin is completed, the gameplay will halt during a transition to the next skin, then gameplay will resume in the next skin.

-There are 9 areas consisting of 4-5 skins in Journey mode and when an area is cleared, a checkpoint will occur allowing players the choice to continue playing and build their score, or to stop playing and continue some other time, though this will save the score as is and starts at 0 the next time they play.
+There are 9 areas consisting of 4-5 skins each in Journey mode and when an area is cleared, a checkpoint will occur allowing players the choice to continue playing and build their score, or to stop playing and continue some other time, though this will save the score as is and starts at 0 the next time they play.